PossiblePanda/QueryAuth/README.md

     QueryAuth.UserId({123456}),
     QueryAuth.Team("Enemy"),

-    QueryAuth.all { -- ONLY returns true if ALL conditions are true QueryAuth.UserId({654321}),
+    QueryAuth.all { -- ONLY returns true if ALL conditions are true.
+You can nest these because they return Lambdas.
+        QueryAuth.UserId({654321}),
         QueryAuth.Team("Heroes")
     },